This post may contain affiliate links which won’t change your price but will share some commission.

 1. It's cheaper.
 I can get ground beef or venison much cheaper than a roast.

-2. It's easier to make.
-Working the jerky gun or rolling the meat out thinly is much easier than wrestling to cut strips out of a piece of meat with bone and connective tissue intact.
+2. It’s easier to make.
+Working the jerky gun or rolling the meat out thinly goes quickly.
+Wrestling to cut strips out of a piece of meat with bone and connective tissue intact is tough.

-3. It's easier to chew.
-Eating a piece of regular beef jerky can sometimes be like chewing on an old shoe, especially when there's a lot of connective tissue.
-Ground beef jerky has the meaty, salty jerky taste we love without the bits that get stuck in your teeth.
+3. It’s easier to chew.
+Eating a piece of regular muscle jerky can sometimes be like chewing on an old shoe, especially when there’s a lot of connective tissue.
+Ground beef jerky has the meaty, salty jerky taste we love, without getting stuck in your teeth.

 This recipe is adapted from Mary Bell's Complete Dehydrator Cookbook – “All American Marinated Beef Jerky”.
 Mary makes hers with beef strips, but it worked well as a ground beef jerky recipe, too.

 For the soy sauce, I prefer grain free organic tamari.
-Most soy in the US that is not organically grown is genetically modified, and non-organic wheat may be sprayed with glyphosate prior to harvest.
+Most US non-organic soy is genetically modified, and may have glyphosate residue.
+Non-organic wheat may be sprayed with glyphosate prior to harvest.

 I use San-J, which has 940 mg of sodium per tablespoon.
 In comparison, La Choy has 1330 mg.
 A tablespoon of regular table salt has 6976 mg of sodium(2325 mg per teaspoon).